Table of Contents:

 In an ideal world, blockchain-based products would not only be useful and competitive but also fully decentralized.
 To meet this expectation we need to consider how a product can successfully run in a decentralized manner This means that protocols and dApps have to be owned by their community and run permissionlessly on the blockchain.

 If succeeding as a startup is already hard, facing the extra burden of adopting a decentralized framework doesn’t make it easier.
 Aiming for community governance involves its own set of challenges, such as effectively distributing voting power in a fair way, weighting these votes, limiting possibilities to collude, devising systems for proposals, etc.

 As mentioned above, building with a decentralized, as the most immediate priority hampers rapid iteration, the ability to fix mistakes swiftly, and leadership, all essential to achieving a successful product.
 Waiting for community participation to react to and direct development needs simply does not bring Silicon Valley-level efficiency at the early stages of a project.
 As such, many projects opt for progressive decentralization, which is outlined in Andreessen Horowitz (a16z)’s framework below:

-The above picture is taken from Progressive Decentralization: A Playbook for Building Crypto Applications.
-It proposes a three-stage process on how to do decentralize step-by-step, untilthe Later Stage, also known as sufficient decentralization is achieved .
-The book recommends this process for crypto startups building applications on smart contract platforms.
+The above picture is taken from Progressive Decentralization: A Playbook for Building Crypto Applications, which proposes a three-step process in how to do it, and recommends it for crypto startups building applications on smart contract platforms.
 On it, former a16z partner and Mediachain’s co-founder Jesse Walden expresses:

 I’ve come to believe that progressive decentralization offers teams the most auspicious path to finding product/market fit, financial sustainability, a participatory community and regulatory compliance — in that order.